anhducnguyen2006/Pixelated/README.md

 # **Pixelated Image-Generator**

-Welcome to our Mini Project's page!
-It's Anh Duc Nguyen and Toai Nguyen here.
+Welcome to my Mini Project's page!
+It's Anh Duc Nguyen here.

 The website's aim is to return a pixelated version of the image that the user has uploaded :)